 As a beginner, especially if you’re on a budget, you almost always want to go for a potentiometer (or Hall effect based) based set of pedals.
 This is mainly due to their price point, as you will probably not want to spend hundreds of dollars on a set of pedals as soon as you get started, unless you have a big budget.

 With that said, you should try and get one of the higher end sets if you can, as these will provide the best experience at the lowest price.
 Potentiometer pedals still provide enough immersion for those new to sim racing to get the hang of things, and you can always upgrade later.
 They are also fine for intermediate racers, but more experienced players will definitely want to go for load cells.

 Load Cells Are Almost Essential For Advanced Racers

 The amount of control and immersion that load cell pedals provide is simply so much better than what a potentiometer can offer, so they are well worth the higher price tag for those that are serious about sim racing.
 A lot of load cell pedals are modeled after real cars, so they are designed to be as realistic as possible while still not being obscenely expensive.

 Even if you are a beginner or an intermediate sim racer, a set of load cell pedals can be a smart investment for the sheer quality of their construction.
 Not only that, but they can also help you to become a better sim racer too, through their increased resolution and ability to control your movements in a much more realistic way.

 What About Hydraulic Sim Racing Pedals?

-The Most Realistic
+The Most Realistic & The Most Expensive

 Load cell pedals are some of the best options on the pedal market for sim racers, and they come in at various different price points.
-This makes them a suitable upgrade for all levels of experience.
+This makes them a suitable choice for all levels of experience.
 However, they are definitely more suited to intermediate to advanced racers.
 They provide a lot of realism and immersion, and they usually don’t cost that much more than potentiometer-based pedals.